nakamasato/kubernetes-training/contents/kubernetes-operator/controller-runtime/cache/README.md

     }
     ```
     As you can see, if it's empty (the default value), it returns `false`, which means **when cacheReader gets an obejct from the cache, it internally deepcopies the object**.
 You can modified the got object without deepcopying by yourself.

+## How cache is used

+1. Create cache.
+1. Start cache.
+1. Wait until cache is synced.
+1. Get informer.
+1. Wait until informer is synced.

 ## Example: Get nginx Pod